 \subsubsection{The entropic characterization of causal Bayesian networks}

-In order to describe the causal relations between random variables, we will use the framework of causal Bayesian networks\footnote{Note, however, that although notions of causal correlations and causal Bayesian networks both share the ``causal'' qualifier, they are distinct concepts: a causal correlation is \emph{not} simply one that can be obtained from any particular causal Bayesian network.}~\cite{Pearlbook}.
+In order to describe the causal relations between random variables, we will first use the framework of causal Bayesian networks\footnote{Note that although notions of causal correlations and causal Bayesian networks both share the ``causal'' qualifier, they are distinct concepts: a causal correlation is \emph{not} simply one that can be obtained from any particular causal Bayesian network.}~\cite{Pearlbook}.
 Such networks can be conveniently represented as \emph{directed acyclic graphs} (DAGs), in which each node represents a variable and directed edges (arrows) encode the causal relations between them.
 A set of variables $S=\{X_1,\dots,X_n\}$ forms a Bayesian network with respect to a given DAG if and only if the variables admit a global probability distribution $P(x_1,\dots,x_n)$, i.e., $\mathcal{S}=\{ S\}$, that factorizes according to

 where $\mathrm{Pa}_i$ stands for the graph-theoretical parents of variable $X_i$, that is, all those variables $X_j$ that have an outgoing edge pointing to $X_i$ in the DAG under consideration.
 The decomposition above implies a set of conditional independences (CIs), which are either independence relations of the type $P(x_i,x_j)=P(x_i)P(x_j)$ (in which case we write $X_i \CI X_j$) or conditional independence relations such as $P(x_i,x_j | x_k)=P(x_i\vert x_k)P(x_j \vert x_k)$ (denoted $X_i\CI X_j \mid X_k$).\footnote{For CIs between more than two variables, we use the natural extension of this notion.